-As we head into winter, NRMA Insurance is urging home chefs to be fire safety aware and to pay attention to what’s on the stove with its claims data showing one in three NSW house fires start in the kitchen*.
+As we head into winter, SGIC Insurance is urging home chefs to be fire safety aware and to pay attention to what’s on the stove with its claims data showing one in three SA house fires start in the kitchen*.

 The insurer’s claims data also showed that after kitchen fires, the most common cause of a house fire is sparked by an appliance including an air conditioning unit, microwave, dishwasher and dryer.

-With the number of house fires peaking in winter, NRMA Insurance is reminding NSW households where blazes commonly start and how easily they can spread.
+With the number of house fires peaking in winter, SGIC Insurance is reminding SA households where blazes commonly start and how easily they can spread.

 “Kitchen fires commonly start from people leaving their cooking unattended so we want to urge all home chefs to keep their eyes on the stove at all times.